Máttaráhkkás weite Reise (Máttaráhkká's Journey)

 → Foreign Rights Catalogue

-When the cold winds come up in autumn, the bear disappears into the forest and the birds gather in large flocks, then daylight vanishes in the far north.
+As the cold winds come up in autumn, the bear disappears into the forest and the birds gather in large flocks.
+It is the time when daylight vanishes in the far north.

 People become quiet and look up into the dark sky where the gods and godesses are at home.
 And they have great plans: new life is set to come into the world.
 Everybody helps and it is Máttaráhkká, the foremother, who takes a ray of sunshine for her long journey to earth where she hands over the precious freight.